Phuket for AmericansResidency & Visas

 Option 1 — LTR Visa (Recommended for Income-Qualified Buyers)

-For American retirees with Social Security, pension, and investment income meeting the $80K threshold, the LTR Visa is objectively the best-value Thai residency option available.
+10-year renewable, ~$200 application fee, $80K/year passive income (Wealthy Pensioner), work permit included in some categories, 90-day reporting exempt, 0.01% transfer fee on property purchases.
+For American retirees with Social Security, pension, and investment income meeting the $80K threshold — the best-value Thai residency option available.
+Full LTR Visa guide →

 Option 2 — Thailand Elite Privilege Card